eRedekopp/GravityModelDistribution/README.md

 ## Sample Code
 This code creates bodies on each corner of a square centred on (0, 0) with side length 10 with values of 0, 1, 2, and 3; and masses of 0, 100, 200, and 300, respectively.
 It then queries the distribution for a point at the centre (0, 0).
-The resulting distribution is a weighted discrete uniform distribution with probabilities [0, 1/6, 1/3, 1/2], but will change if queried for a different point.
+The resulting distribution is a categorical distribution with probabilities [0, 1/6, 1/3, 1/2], but will change if queried for a different point.

 ```